 Data protection

 The online registration process states that personal data will be stored in alignment with Mexico’s data privacy laws.
+The data are being stored by private companies (telephone companies) not the government; although government can request access to a user’s details at any time through a ‘due legal process’.

-Mexico’s cellphone providers
+Mexico’s cell phone providers

 To register your Mexican cell phone number, visit only the official website of your cell phone provider, most usually Telcel, AT&T, or Movistar.